Tom Harris is injured in a high school football game and ends up in the hospital.

 The orderlies released the breaks on the gurney.
 “We’re on our way now.
 It will take us about five minutes to arrive at his room.”
 They took him out a different door that had a sign, Staff Only.

 Tanner asked Jenny how to get to the fourth floor, and she gave him directions.
-He took the main elevator to the fourth floor.
-Exiting, he saw direction signs pointing to the left and right; room 482 was to his left, so he headed in that direction.
+He took the main elevator, and exiting, he saw direction signs pointing to the left and right; room 482 was to his left, so he headed in that direction.

 Tom was already in his room.
 Tanner peeked in and watched as they moved him from the gurney to the hospital bed.